wilfredinni/dinero/docs/index.md

 ### Operations

-Operations can be performed between Dinero objects or between Dinero objects and numbers by using Python operators or its own methods:
+Operations can be performed between Dinero objects or between Dinero objects and numbers:

 ```python